 Spheres are also commonly seen in planets, water drops, bubbles, balls, balloons, light bulbs and stones.
 Think about a setting sun or rising moon.

-Believe it or not students in art schools actually spend many hours drawing from still lives of spheres.
+Believe it or not, students in art schools actually spend many hours drawing 3d spheres and other simple shapes.

 After you have mastered spheres, drawing other objects and figures will be easier.
 Drawing a sphere is a basic drawing ability that is fundamental to learning how to sketch, draw, paint and even sculpt well.